 DOC9.4.6.10 When a Restoration Plan has been prepared, it shall be sent to all parties involved for confirmation of its accuracy.

-DOC9.4.6.11 The Restoration Plan shall then (if its accuracy has been confirmed) be signed on behalf of the DNO, NGESO, each relevant Transmission Licensee and each relevant Restoration Contractor by way of written confirmation of its accuracy.
+DOC9.4.6.11 The Restoration Plan shall then (if its accuracy has been confirmed) be signed on behalf of the DNO, the ISOP, each relevant Transmission Licensee and each relevant Restoration Contractor by way of written confirmation of its accuracy.

-DOC9.4.6.12 Once agreed under this DOC9.4.6, the procedure will become a Restoration Plan under the Grid Code and Distribution Code and (subject to any change pursuant to this DOC9) will apply between the DNO, NGESO the relevant Transmission Licensee and the relevant Restoration Contractors as if it were part of the Grid Code and Distribution Code.
+DOC9.4.6.12 Once agreed under this DOC9.4.6, the procedure will become a Restoration Plan under the Grid Code and Distribution Code and (subject to any change pursuant to this DOC9) will apply between the DNO, the ISOP the relevant Transmission Licensee and the relevant Restoration Contractors as if it were part of the Grid Code and Distribution Code.

-DOC9.4.6.13 A copy of each signed LJRP will be distributed by NGESO, to the DNO, the relevant Transmission Licensee and to each Restoration Contractor who is a party to it accompanied by a note indicating the date of implementation.
+DOC9.4.6.13 A copy of each signed LJRP will be distributed by the ISOP, to the DNO, the relevant Transmission Licensee and to each Restoration Contractor who is a party to it accompanied by a note indicating the date of implementation.

-DOC9.4.6.14 A copy of each signed DRZP will be distributed by the DNO to NGESO, the relevant Transmission Licensee and to each Restoration Contractor who is a party to it accompanied by a note indicating the date of implementation.
+DOC9.4.6.14 A copy of each signed DRZP will be distributed by the DNO to the ISOP, the relevant Transmission Licensee and to each Restoration Contractor who is a party to it accompanied by a note indicating the date of implementation.

-DOC9.4.6.15 The DNO, NGESO, the relevant Transmission Licensee and Restoration Contractors must make the Restoration Plan readily available to the relevant operational staff.
+DOC9.4.6.15 The DNO, the ISOP, the relevant Transmission Licensee and Restoration Contractors must make the Restoration Plan readily available to the relevant operational staff.

 DOC9.4.6.16 Each Restoration Plan will include the test criteria to be satisfied by each Restoration Contractor’s Equipmentwhen subject to the testing requirements of DOC5.7.3.

-DOC9.4.6.17 If any party to a Restoration Plan, becomes aware that a change is needed to that Restoration Plan, it shall in the case of LJRP contact NGESO or in the case of a DRZP the DNO, to initiate a discussion between the DNO, NGESO and the relevant parties to seek to agree the relevant change.
+DOC9.4.6.17 If any party to a Restoration Plan, becomes aware that a change is needed to that Restoration Plan, it shall in the case of LJRP contact the ISOP or in the case of a DRZP the DNO, to initiate a discussion between the DNO, the ISOP and the relevant parties to seek to agree the relevant change.
 The principles applying to establishing or modifying a Restoration Plan under this DOC9.4.6 shall apply to such discussions and to any consequent changes.

 DOC9.4.7 Restoration Plan Testing

-DOC.9.4.7.1 The DNO, NGESO, the relevant Transmission Licensee and the relevant Restoration Contractors will conduct regular joint exercises of the Restoration Plan(s) to which they are parties.
+DOC.9.4.7.1 The DNO, the ISOP, the relevant Transmission Licensee and the relevant Restoration Contractors will conduct regular joint exercises of the Restoration Plan(s) to which they are parties.
 The objectives of such exercises include:

 To test the effectiveness of the Restoration Plan(s);